ctkelley/NotebookSIAMFANL/README.md

 That is a [known issue](https://discourse.julialang.org/t/another-mystery-in-ijulia/135017/3) and you can safely ignore it.

-- When you start PythonPlot in the notebook you are likely to see things like
+- When __fanote_init.jl__ starts PythonPlot in the notebook you are likely to see things like

 ```Julia
 [ Info: Precompiling PythonPlot [274fc56d-3b97-40fa-a1cd-1b4a50311bf9]